-- to understand your situation, needs and objectives.
+- to understand each situation, needs and objectives

-- to provide you with information about our products and services that may support your objectives.
+- to provide information about our products and services that may support your objectives

-- to verify identities in order to contact and communicate with you including online enquiry.
+- to verify identities in order to contact and communicate with you including online inquiry

 How do we collect personal information?

-We only collect personal information by legal and legitimate means, as provided by you in the course of discussing our services and products and their suitability to your unique situation.
+- We only collect personal information by legal and legitimate means.
+Virtually all of the personal information we collect is provided by you in the course of discussing our services and products and their suitability to your unique situation.
 Our website, www.cmgpartners.ca, only collects personal information if you voluntarily supply it by email or by completing the Contact Us form.